anthoniraj/java_fall_2023_24/notes/06_expressions_operands_operators.md

 - parentheses:
     - (x+3y) + 3 / (n+5)

-## Demo Program
+## Sample Program
-A spinner of radius is divided into 6 equal sectors.
+A spinner of radius is divided into 4 equal sectors.
 Find the area of each of the sectors.
 - Get radius from the Console
-- Use Constant for PI
+- Use Constant for PI (Understand static variable and final keyword)
 - Use Console for Input and Output
 - Use pow() method for calculation